adamico/picotestdriver/README.md

 However, AI suggestions should always be validated against PICO-8's specific constraints (token limits, available APIs, global scope requirements).
 The framework's patterns are designed to work within these limitations, so human judgment remains essential for ensuring compatibility.

-**Model Recommendations**: For PICO-8 development, Claude 4 generally provides more accurate suggestions than Grok due to better understanding of technical constraints and code patterns.
+**Model Recommendations**: For PICO-8 development, Claude Sonnet 4.5 generally provides very accurate suggestions due to a gret understanding of technical constraints and code patterns.

 ### Commit Conventions